Geeksltd/GCop/Rules/GCop126.md

  ## Example 2

-If your logic applies to null, but not empty string, then change the condition to ReferenceEquals.
+If your logic applies to null, but not empty string, then change the condition to `ReferenceEquals()`.

 ```csharp
 if (token != null)